LongBoolean/custom_bash_scripts/README.md

 # custom_bash_scripts
-Some scripts I created to fill a need, available here for my convenience and anyone else who finds them useful.
+A collection of scripts, some that I created, others that I found online, all of which fill a need.
+I have made them available here for my convenience and anyone else who finds them useful.

+They are offered as is without warrenty.
+As with all scripts you find online, do not run them unless you know what they do.